Join us for a Virtual Summer Camp with Art in the Garden: June 29-August 7th.

 WHERE: Camp kit pick-up is at Borland Garden, which is located in East Liberty at the corner of Black Street and North Beatty Street.

 WHEN: While you may enroll for select weeks, camp is designed as a six-week program from June 29-August 7th.

 COST: In order to promote economic justice, Art in the Garden uses a sliding scale fee.
-Camp is FREE for all children eligible for free/reduced lunch.
-All others others are asked to pay between $15-$50 per child per week, based on what works for your family. *Donating above the suggested range helps us to cover our costs.
-Please consider donating HERE.
+Camp is FREE for all children eligible for free/reduced lunch and all families experiencing poverty.
+All others are asked to pay between $15-$50 per week, based on what works for your family. *Donating above the suggested range helps us to cover our costs.
+For more about sliding scales or help figuring out what to pay using the sliding scale model, click HERE.